San Juan Metro Area Bus Routes and Map

 Some of the Bus Routes in the Metro Area

 Note that the actual route numbers that will be displayed at the paradas may differ from the route numbers displayed on the buses.
 Sometimes the route is prefixed with A, B, C or T, and sometimes it’s just a number with no letter.
 All that really matters is the route number.
 For example, A21, T21 and just plain 21 are all the same route.
-On our map, we’ve listed them prefixed with A, B, and C.
+On the scanned AMA bus route map, the routes are listed without prefixes.

 Metrobus 2 (M2) starts at the Parada 18 stop, heads to Sagrado Corazón to Hato Rey to Roosevelt Avenue (by Plaza Las Americas Mall) to San Patricio via Route 2 to Bayamón and returns.